declspec/php-di/README.md

-php-di: A PHP dependency manager
+php-di: A PHP dependency injector
 ====================

 The library is based heavily on the AngularJS dependency injector infrastructure and should be familiar